Nordic-MVP-GitOps-Repos/hypersonic-lightweight-cp4i/README.md

 You should have an existing OpenShift cluster available.

-Make sure that the default storage class is block storage.
+Make sure that the default storage class is block storage, verify that you have a storage class with the "default" annotation: storageclass.kubernetes.io/is-default-class: 'true'

 Check that you don't have a cert-manager from RedHat or Jetstack installed.
 If you do, follow these instructions: https://www.ibm.com/docs/en/cloud-paks/cp-integration/2022.4?topic=eim-problem-when-you-install-two-different-cert-managers